 \subsection{Comparison to previous methods}

-In Fig.~\ref{fig:catk_comparison}, we compare our method with previous data-augmentation approaches that alleviate the covariate shift for tokenized traffic policies.
+In \cref{fig:catk_comparison}, we compare our method with previous data augmentation approaches that alleviate the covariate shift for NTP traffic simulation policies.

 \textbf{Top-K sampling} is a common approach used by NTP models for generating sequences \emph{during inference} as it improves the sample quality.
-However, it is unsuitable for generating trajectories during training as it does not consider the distance to the GT trajectory, and hence the validity of generated recovery actions (c.f.~\ref{fig:topk_rollout}).
-This can be partially addressed by post-hoc filtering of trajectories that deviated too far from the GT, but the resulting method is sample-inefficient, as most rollouts will be discarded, and the necessary max-distance hyper-parameter is difficult to tune, since its optimal value varies across scenarios (e.g. high-speed vs. low-speed situations).

-In contrast, CAT-K rollout (c.f.~\ref{fig:catk_rollout}) is sample efficient by choosing the closest among top-K actions at each timestep and also removes the need to tune a distance-based hyper-parameter.
-As we show in Table~\ref{table:ablation}, our hyper-parameter $K$ provides strong results across a large range of values and is hence much easier to tune.
+However, it is unsuitable for generating trajectories during training as it does not consider the distance to the GT trajectory, and hence the validity of generated recovery actions (c.f. \cref{fig:topk_rollout}).
+This can be partially addressed by post-hoc filtering of trajectories that deviated too far from the GT, but the resulting method is sample-inefficient, as most rollouts will be discarded, and the distance threshold hyperparameter is difficult to tune, since its optimal value varies across scenarios (e.g., high-speed vs. low-speed situations).
+In contrast, CAT-K rollout (c.f. \cref{fig:catk_rollout}) is sample efficient by choosing the closest among top-K actions at each timestep and also removes the need to tune a distance-based hyperparameter.
+As shown in \cref{table:ablation}, our hyperparameter $K$ provides strong results across a large range of values and is hence much easier to tune.